Homeowner Use and Maintenance Guidelines

 Remember to water trees during the summer or during warm, dry periods in the winter.
 Mulch around trees and avoid tilling or planting flower beds around trees.
 This is especially important while trees are recovering from the construction process.

-Trees and other plant materials that exist on the lot when construction begins and are not part of any landscaping installed by Parasol are excluded from warranty coverage.
+Trees and other plant materials that exist on the lot when construction begins and are not part of any landscaping installed by Parasol Properties are excluded from warranty coverage.

 A slight depression may develop in the front lawn along the line of the utility trench.
 To correct this, roll back the sod, spread topsoil underneath to level the area, and then relay the sod.